Santander bank posts record profit as rates rise

 Banks across Europe have benefited from higher borrowing costs.

-BBVA, Spain's second-biggest lender by market value after Santander, posted Wednesday a 38 percent jump in net profit to a record 6.42 billion euros in 2022.
+BBVA -- Spain's second-biggest lender by market value after Santander -- posted a 38 percent jump in net profit on Wednesday to a record 6.42 billion euros in 2022.

 Botin said central banks and governments are expected to continue to focus on bringing down inflation this year.